wurli/tidyverse-dev-bot/news-files/ggplot2.md

 ### Date time

 * `scale_*_datetime()` now supports time zones.
-It will use the timezone attached to the varaible by default, but can be overridden with the `timezone` argument.
+It will use the timezone attached to the variable by default, but can be overridden with the `timezone` argument.

 * New `scale_x_time()` and `scale_y_time()` generate reasonable default